-The most common difference between horses and ponies is their height.
+The most general difference between a horse and pony is their height.
 Equines are measured in hands, one hand equaling 4 inches.
-A pony measures 14 hands and 2 inches at the withers (the bump that is between the neck and back)or shorter, whereas taller than that height is considered a horse.
+A pony measures 14 hands and 2 inches at the withers or shorter, whereas taller than that height is generally considered a horse.

-Here is a video that also explains a bit about the difference between horses and ponies.
+Here is a video that also explains differences between horses and ponies.

-How To Determine A Horse or Ponies Height
+How To Determine A Horse or Pony’s Height

 I mentioned above that horses and ponies are measured in hands which is equivalent to 4 inches, from the withers down to the ground.
 The withers are the highest point of the equine’s body.